 Notable newspaper articles:

-Working with my colleague Anirudh Sivaraman, we demonstrated bidirectional cyclic preference loops among three popular algorithms that control queueing and scheduling behavior within a packet-switched network.
+Working with my colleagues Anirudh Sivaraman and Suvinay Subramanian, we demonstrated bidirectional cyclic preference loops among three popular algorithms that control queueing and scheduling behavior within a packet-switched network.
 Our thesis: no such scheme can remain dominant as application objectives evolve, so routers and switches should be programmable in this respect.

 Remy is a computer program that creates TCP congestion-control algorithms from first principles, given uncertain prior knowledge about the network and an objective to achieve.
 These computer-generated schemes outperform their human-generated forebears, even ones that benefit from running code inside the network!
 (Joint work with my advisor, Hari Balakrishnan.)